 /RDS: Question about how she started singing/

-LP: I think so, I think I was in the backseat of the car and my mom was driving.
+LP: I think I was in the backseat of the car and my mom was driving.
 I was singing and I had a vibrato.
 And she sang opera when she was young.
 I think she was driving and she was like… [LP turns back] And I was like [LP makes an “ooops” face].
 I was embarrassed, ‘cause my voice had a vibrato.

 /RDS: Question about writing for herself vs. writing for other people/